 Post-Traumatic Stress Disorder in Alberta Frontline Shelter Workers

-Their research revealed that 33 per cent of workers in the homeless serving sector experience symptoms of post-traumatic stress disorder (PTSD).
+Their research revealed that 33% of workers in the homeless serving sector experience symptoms of post-traumatic stress disorder (PTSD).

 Athabasca University researcher, Dr. Annette Lane, and University of Calgary researcher, Dr. Jeannette Waegemakers Schiff recently contributed “Traumatic Stress in Workers within the Homeless Serving Sector: The Impact of Organizational Factors,” to Multidisciplinary Approaches to Post Traumatic Stress: Causes, Consequences and Responses (currently in press).

-These finding are significant, especially considering previous data cited in this research indicated that ten to 17 per cent of police officers, firefighters and nurses said they felt PTSD symptoms.
+These findings are significant, especially considering previous data cited in this research indicated that ten to 17 % of police officers, firefighters and nurses said they felt PTSD symptoms.

 A variety of perspectives on their research was covered in a number of media reports.
 Read more on this coverage here: